DistrictOfJoban/JCM-Docs/docs/players/blocks/mtr_stairs.md

 !!! warning "To be done"
     Fill in crafting recipe

-A **MTR Stairs** is a decoration block in Joban Client Mod.
+A **MTR Stair** is a textured stair block, replicating a type of stairs seen in the Hong Kong MTR premises.

-This block is a retextured Minecraft Stairs, for more detail please visit the [Stairs article](https://minecraft.fandom.com/wiki/Stairs) in the Minecraft Wiki.
+This block is a retextured Minecraft Stair, for more detail please visit the [Stairs article](https://minecraft.fandom.com/wiki/Stairs) in the Minecraft Wiki.

 ## Known issues
 Since the stair model is not modified, texture may not wrap properly as intended by Minecraft stairs.